11 Must-Read Tips Before Buying A House In Florida

 Cape Coral, located on the Gulf Coast, is the largest Florida city between Tampa and Miami.
 While the city is not as big as Miami or Tampa, its metro area population has grown at a yearly rate of around 5% for the past 20 years.

-What makes Cape Coral a great investment is its growth in younger population.
+What makes Cape Coral a great investment is its growth in the younger population.
 According to the city’s 2020 Economic Development Guide, Cape Coral ranks third in the top U.S. cities where millennials are buying homes.

 Along with the population growth, Cape Coral’s economic investments are making it a magnet for small businesses and developers.
 By buying a house in Cape Coral, you’re buying into a city with accelerating potential.